 Public liability insurance is essential for any artist who deals with members of the public—which includes nearly all artists.
 It may also be required by your place of business or any places you exhibit your work.

-The cost of liability insurance starts from as little as £45 a year (under £4 a month) for a self employed artist.
+The cost of liability insurancenow starts from as little as £64.79 a year (approximately £5.40 a month) for a self-employed artist.
+Many professionals choose to package this with equipment and stock cover to protect their materials against theft or accidental damage.

 An artist needs insurance to protect financially against situations like injury to a member of the public (see public liability insurance); theft or damage to their tools or premises; injury to an employee (see employers' liability insurance); etc.